Time Zone: +2 hours, GMT +1 hour day light savings time.

 Required Vaccinations: None required.

 Passport/Visa: The State of Israel is a parliamentary democracy with a modern economy.
 Tourist facilities are widely available.
-Travelers may visit the website of the Israeli Ministry of Tourism for tourist information at http://www.goisrael.com/.
+Travelers may visit the website of the Israeli Ministry of Tourism for more tourist information.

-Definitive information on entry, customs requirements, arrests, and other matters in the West Bank and Gaza is subject to change without prior notice or may not be available.
+Definitive information on entry, customs requirements, arrests, and other matters in the West Bank and Gaza is subject to change without prior notice.

 Vaccinations: Recommended and Routine